MicrosoftDocs/fabric-docs/docs/get-started/copilot-notebooks-overview.md

 :::image type="content" source="media/copilot-notebooks-overview/copilot-cell-executed-successfully.png" alt-text="Screenshot showing successful cell execution." lightbox="media/copilot-notebooks-overview/copilot-cell-executed-successfully.png":::

 To maximize Copilot effectiveness, load a table or dataset as a dataframe in your notebook.
 This way, the AI can access the data and understand its structure and content.
 Then, start chatting with the AI.
 Select the chat icon in the notebook toolbar, and type your question or request in the chat panel.
-For example, you can ask
+For example, you can ask:

-- “What is the average age of customers in this dataset?”
+- "What is the average age of customers in this dataset?"
-- “Show me a bar chart of sales by region”
+- "Show me a bar chart of sales by region"

 And more.
 Copilot responds with the answer or the code, which you can copy and paste it your notebook.
 Copilot for Data Science and Data Engineering is a convenient, interactive way to explore and analyze your data.